xqill275/introduction-to-tech-stack-website-project/README.md

 }

 ```
-these functiontions get a random testimonial from a json file and then find the part of the website with the id of testimonialText and replace it with the new quote
+These functions get a random testimonial from a JSON file and then find the part of the website with the ID of testimonialText and replace it with the new quote.

 **REGISTER**
  ```js